nev-awaken/random-user-info-app/README.md

 ## Overview

 The application fetches random user data from the Random User API every 10 seconds and stores it in a PostgreSQL database.
-The frontend periodically retrieves the stored data from the backend server and displays a table format.
+The frontend periodically retrieves the stored data from the backend server and displays count of people registered in a year.

 ![User Interface](./app-user-interface-.png)